TIBCOSoftware/js-visualize/Readme.md

 It comes bundled with the commercial editions of TIBCO JasperReports® Server, specifically Jaspersoft AWS, Enterprise or Professional (and as an add-on with Jaspersoft Reporting).

+ * See what's new in v7 with our [video tutorial series] for Visualize.js!

 > In this guide you will find a full listing of Visualize.js API code samples.

 > For greater detail also view the full [Visualize.js API reference guide].